 The Busch Gardens app is a must-have item for your visit.

-You'll be able to plan your visit from the app, see the park hours, park map, see the showtimes, see the restrooms and much more.
+You'll be able to plan your visit from the app, see the park hours, and park map, see the showtimes, see the restrooms, and much more.

-The app makes it a seamless experience for visitors prior to the park, and when they're at the actual park.
+The app makes it a seamless experience for visitors before the park, and when they're at the actual park.

 Additionally, wifi is available for use at the park.

 How Many Days Should I Spend at Busch Gardens Tampa?

 Ideally, 2 days at Busch Gardens is a perfect amount of time to experience everything that the park has to offer.
 However, in 1 day you can knock out most of the popular rides, shows, and experiences in the park.

 How Long Do You Need at Busch Gardens?